A Comparison of Likelihood-Free Methods With and Without Summary Statistics: Discussion

 \section{Discussion}

 In this article we reviewed likelihood-free approaches that avoid data summarisation, predominantly focussing on full data distance functions in the ABC context.
 We performed a qualitative and quantitative comparison between these methods.
 This should assist practitioners in choosing distance functions that are likely to perform relative well for their specific applications and data types.
 We also extended the comparison to likelihood-free approaches that resort to data reduction.
-We found that at least one of the full data approaches was competitive with or outperforms ABC with summary statistics across all examples.
+We found that at least one of the full data approaches was competitive with or outperforms ABC with summary statistics across most examples, except for some datasets in the toggle switch example.
 Another interesting finding is that the performance of the full data approaches can be greatly affected by data transformations.
 The CvM distance function is appealing as it is invariant to monotone transformations, it is fast to compute and is more widely applicable than other full data approaches.
 However, it did not perform well for the M/G/1 and stereological extremes examples.
 It would not be difficult to run ABC with different choices of the full data distance functions on parallel cores.